5th Hussar Regiment (France): The American War of Independence

+The legion stayed in the United States in Hampton, Virginia, then in Charlotte Court House, Virginia; they were moved to New York in July 1782.
+They returned to France in May 1783.

 In Connecticut

-In December 1780, two dozen Hussar horsemen deserted and discharged themselves from their winter quarters in Lebanon and fled into the woods to the south.
-The Legion itself may have wintered in Trumbull, Connecticut, according to Huldah Hawley, who said she cooked for the French for fear they would kill her because her husband was a known Tory.
-Lauzun's Legion or "Hussars" encamped in present-day Abraham Nichols Park in Trumbull from June 28 to June 30, 1781.
-The Legion, an advance party, was ordered to protect the exposed flank of the main army and stayed 10 to 15 mi ahead of and to the south flank of the main French army while encamped in Newtown.
+In December 1780, two dozen Hussar horsemen deserted and fled from their winter quarters in Lebanon into the woods to the south.
+The Legion itself may have wintered in Trumbull, Connecticut, according to Huldah Hawley, who said that she cooked for the French for fear that they would kill her because her husband was a known Tory.
+Lauzun's Legion encamped in Abraham Nichols Park in Trumbull from 28 to 30 June 1781.
+An advance party was ordered to protect the exposed flank of the main army and stayed 10 to 15 mi ahead of the main French army while encamped in Newtown.
 The army was marching in the Washington–Rochambeau Revolutionary Route south to reinforce American troops under the command of General George Washington at the Siege of Yorktown.
-French coins have since been found near the site of their camp in Abraham Nichols Park.
+French coins have been found near the site of their camp in Abraham Nichols Park.

 At Yorktown

-The legion was at Gloucester, Virginia, during the Siege of Yorktown.
-On October 4, 1781, French and British cavalry skirmished at Gloucester.
-The British cavalry commander, Banastre Tarleton, was unhorsed, and the Lauzun's Legion drove the British within their lines, before being ordered to withdraw by the Marquis de Choisy.
-The Legion suffered three Hussars killed, and two officers and eleven Hussars wounded.
-Fifty British were killed or wounded, including Tarleton.
+The Legion was at Gloucester, Virginia during the Siege of Yorktown.
+On 4 October 1781, the Legion skirmished at Gloucester with the British Legion, a Loyalist cavalry unit led by Colonel Banastre Tarleton.
+Tarleton was unhorsed, and Lauzun's Legion drove their opponents back to British lines before being ordered to withdraw by the Marquis de Choisy.
+The Legion suffered three Hussars killed and two officers and eleven Hussars wounded.
+Fifty members of Tarleton's unit were killed or wounded, including Tarleton himself.

 After the battle

-In December 1782, the Legion moved to Wilmington, Delaware.
-On 18 March 1783, in Delaware, their cash payroll was stolen but recovered.
-On 9–11 May 1783 the Legion embarked from Wilmington on five vessels, la Goire, la Danaë, l"Astree, l'Active, and Le St. James, arriving at Brest, France, about 11 June.
-On 5 October 1783, the Legion's two artillery companies left Baltimore on the Duc de Lauzun, and the Pintade.
-The ships, guarded by two French frigates, arrived in Brest on 10 November.
-However, many soldiers mustered out in America, or deserted.
+In December 1782, the Legion moved to Wilmington, Delaware where their cash payroll was stolen but recovered.
+On 9 May 1783 the Legion embarked from Wilmington on la Goire, la Danaë, l"Astree, l'Active, and Le St. James, arriving at Brest, France around 11 June.
+On 5 October 1783 the Legion's two artillery companies left Baltimore on the Duc de Lauzun and the Pintade; they arrived in Brest on 10 November.